Michael-AngeloK/weatherapp-frontend/README.md

 This is my version of the cool weather app.
 It is not a completely finished product but it should satisfy most of the mentioned features from the original README.md.

 ## Prerequisites
-* Docker and docker-compose installed on your machine, that's it!
+* Docker, Docker Desktop and docker-compose installed on your machine, that's it!

 ## How to run
+1. Open Docker Desktop
-1. Run command line command `docker-compose up -d`
+2. Run command line command `docker-compose up -d`
-2. The service is now up and running!
+3. The service is now up and running!
     - Backend is now running in http://localhost:9000
     - And demo frontend in http://localhost:8000
-3. Once you try to open http://localhost:8000 on your browser you get a prompt asking you to "Allow it to know your location" and press "Allow".
+4. Once you try to open http://localhost:8000 on your browser you get a prompt asking you to "Allow it to know your location" and press "Allow".
 This makes sure it geolocation functions properly.
 (Without geolocation the default is Finland, Helsinki)

 <img src="./img/allowlocation.png" alt= "img"  width="400">